yurena2027/bedbuddy/README.md

 JWT_SECRET= <your generated JWT Key>

+# Installing Python Dependencies:
+You can install everything at once with the following command in terminal: pip install -r requirements.txt

+The file includes:

+   fastapi
+   uvicorn
+   motor
+   passlib[argon2]
+   python-jose[cryptography]
+   python-dotenv
+   requests
+   pymongo
+   argon2-cffi

+These dependencies support the backend, password hashing, JWT token creation, environment variable, and the communication between the UI and the backend.

+This approach is if you want to install it by name: pip install fastapi uvicorn motor passlib[argon2] python-jose[cryptography] python-dotenv requests

-# How to test the backend:
+# Running the backend:

-Step 1 - Start the FastAPI backend server
+Step 1 - Open a terminal and go to the backend folder.

 In your terminal:

   cd backend //ensure you are in this folder

+Step 2.
+Start the FastAPI server

   uvicorn auth_api:app --reload

-You should see:
+If it starts properoly, you should see:

 Uvicorn running on http://127.0.0.1:8000